fenago/katacoda-scenarios/apache-spark/apache-spark-dataset-using-datasource/steps/1/text.md

 The aim of the following lab exercises is to start writing Spark SQL code in Intellij to learn about Datasets and built-in functions.
 We will cover following topics in this scenario.
 - Creating Dataset using DataSource API

-We need the following packages to perform the lab exercises:
-- Java Development Kit
-- Scala
-- Spark